-- Estimate horizontal crustal velocities - Estimate crustal displacements from one date to another - Update (or backdate) positional coordinates from one date to another - Transform positional coordinates from one reference frame to another and/or from one date to another - Transform certain types of geodetic observations from one reference frame to another and/or from one date to another - Transform crustal velocities from one reference frame to another.
+- Estimate horizontal crustal velocities - Estimate crustal displacements between two specified dates - Update (or backdate) positional coordinates from one date to another - Transform coordinates from one reference frame to another and/or from one date to another - Transform certain types of geodetic observations from one reference frame to another and/or from one date to another - Transform crustal velocities from one reference frame to another.

-HTDP supports the above functions in most of the recent realizations of the North American Datum of 1983 (NAD 83), as well as in all official realizations of the International Terrestrial Reference System (ITRS) (Altamimi et al. 2011) and all official realizations of the World Geodetic Reference System of 1984 (WGS 84) (True 2004).
+HTDP supports the above functions for all three frames of the North American Datum of 1983 (NAD 83), as well as all official realizations of the International Terrestrial Reference System (ITRS) (Altamimi et al. 2011), including ITRF2014, and all official realizations of the World Geodetic Reference System of 1984 (WGS 84) (True, 2004) including G1762.